tdenby/russian-troll-detector/README.md

 pip3 install virtualenv
 ```

-**2.Create a virtualenv and install the python packages specified in requirements.txt**
+**2.Create and activate your virtualenv and install the python packages specified in requirements.txt**

 Create a virtualenv.
 You may name it as you wish, here we use "rtenv (russian troll env)"
 ```